3LawsRobotics/3laws/docs/sources/getting_started.rst

 Launch
 *********

-Before starting the supervisor be sure to have your ROS environment correctly set up and sourced.
+Before starting the supervisor be sure to correctly set up/source the ROS environment.

 .. code-block:: bash